Monkton Combe School: History

-Clarendon School for Girls, a former independent girls school merged with Monkton in 1992, at which point the school became coeducational.
+Clarendon School for Girls, a former independent girls' school, merged with Monkton Combe School in 1992, at which point Monkton became fully coeducational.

-It is a member of the Rugby Group of independent boarding schools in the United Kingdom.
+Monkton is a member of the Rugby Group of independent boarding schools in the United Kingdom.

 Buildings and grounds

 Several of the school's buildings are listed, including the main Senior school block known as The Old Farm, and the part of the Terrace Block known as The Old Vicarage.

 The school has extensive grounds at both the Preparatory (prep) and Senior schools.
-The Senior cricket pitches (Longmead and Landham) with their thatched pavilion are described as among the most picturesque in England, regularly featuring in the Wisden Cricket Calendar's ‘loveliest grounds’ lists.
+The Senior cricket pitches (Longmead and Landham) are described as 'among the most picturesque in England', regularly featuring in the Wisden Cricket Calendar's ‘loveliest grounds’ lists.